ijl20/cambridge_coffee_pot/code/README.md

 `cambridge_coffee_pot/code` contains `main.py`, the main program to run the sensor.

-`cambridge_coffee_pot/classes` contains the various Python classes that define the sensor, such as `WeightSensor`.
+`cambridge_coffee_pot/code/classes` contains the various Python classes that define the sensor, such as `WeightSensor`.
 .
-`cambridge_coffee_pot/config` contains JSON configuration files i.e. startup settings are in:
+`cambridge_coffee_pot/code/config` contains JSON configuration files i.e. startup settings are in:
 ```
-cambridge_coffee_pot/config/sensor_config.json
+cambridge_coffee_pot/code/config/sensor_config.json
 ```
 The sensor may persist values (like the 'tare' reading for the load cells) into the `cambridge_coffee_pot/config` directory.

-`cambridge_coffee_pot/st7735_ijl20` contains the library classes for the LCD display.
+`cambridge_coffee_pot/code/st7735_ijl20` contains the library classes for the LCD display and emulator.

-`cambridge_coffee_pot/hx711_ijl20` contains the library classes for the load cells.
+`cambridge_coffee_pot/code/hx711_ijl20` contains the library classes for the load cells.

 ## main.py